Folger Shakespeare Library: Performances and events

 The Folger Shakespeare Library's cultural and arts programs include Folger Theatre, Folger Consort, the O.B.
 Hardison Poetry Series and the PEN/Faulkner Foundation, as well as additional talks, screenings, lectures and exhibitions.

 Folger Theatre

 Folger Theatre performs a season of Shakespeare-inspired theater, featuring the works of Shakespeare as well as contemporary plays inspired by his works.
 Since its inception in 1992, Folger Theatre has staged over half of the plays in Shakespeare's First Folio.
 Productions have received 135 nominations for a Helen Hayes Award and won 23, including Outstanding Resident Play for its renditions of Measure for Measure (2007), Hamlet (2011) and The Taming of the Shrew (2013).
-From 1982-2021, the Folger Theatre's Artistic Producer was Janet Alexander Griffin.
-In 2021, Karen Ann Daniels was named Director of Programming and Artistic Director.
+From 1982 to 2021, the Folger Theatre's Artistic Producer was Janet Alexander Griffin.
+In 2021, Karen Ann Daniels was named director of programming and artistic director.
 Performances occur in the theater at the east end of the building.